PrAnaViz/PrAna/README.md

 ```
 install.packages("devtools")
 library(devtools)
-install_github("jkkishore85/PrAna")
+install_github("PrAnaViz/PrAna")
 ```
 However, since it is dependent on some other software tools some extra steps are required for the installation.
-Please see the [installation section in the handbook][handbook-inst] for more information.
+Please see the installation section in the handbook for more information.

-However, for a better guide to get started it is recommended to read the [tutorial][tutorial].
+However, for a better guide to get started it is recommended to read the tutorial.

 ## Acknowledgements